-If you love the flavors of chocolate and citrus together, you don’t want to miss this recipe for Chocolate Covered Orange Peels.
+If you love the flavors of chocolate and citrus together, you don’t want to miss this recipe for chocolate candied orange peel recipe.
 A candied fruit recipe that works with all citrus peels it is a gem of a citrus recipe from Carla Snyder’s cookbook Sweet and Tart by Chronicle Books.

 But my favorite applications for citrus would have to be in desserts.
 That’s why I was thrilled when Carla offered to share the secret to her chocolate-dipped, candied citrus peel.

-Choosing a chocolate for dipping candied orange peel
+Choosing the best chocolate for dipping candied orange peel

 Couverture chocolate has a higher percentage of cocoa butter related to the other ingredients than that which is in your average chocolate bar.
 What does this mean for your cooking?
 That high ratio of cocoa butter will help the chocolate melt more smoothly, to achieve that smooth, glossy appearance of professionally made candied orange peel dipped in chocolate.